Arctic Vacations – What to Expect from Spectacular Somerset Island!

 Unforgettable Arctic Vacation Activities in Canada:

 Arctic Watch is well equipped to serve a manner of activities that are show-stopping and unforgettable.
-A highlight for many guests tends to be paddleboarding on Cunningham river where you can see the cute beluga whales up close.
 This is an unintrusive method of navigating the water – the belugas won’t be disturbed, giving guests the opportunity to view them in their natural habitat.

 ATV excursions are a great option for crossing the tundra, the Weber guides maintain a few trails to ensure that the impact on the landscape is minimal, and there is often the chance to see polar bears or Muskoxen.

 Hiking is another keystone excursion on the island as it provides access to a plethora of waterfalls, cliffs, and trails that would otherwise be missed.
 It’s also a grounding way to interact with nature, being on foot means you’re more likely to see and hear fleeting creatures such as small Arctic birds and other animals.
 Guests don’t even have to pack water, for a completely nomadic experience just bring a bottle and hold it in the nearest stream.
 The water here is among the purest on earth.
 Fat biking is another option or, for the running enthusiasts that would like to enjoy a marathon like no other, Arctic Watch hosts the most northern marathon in Canada.
 Completing the circuit here is an extreme feat.